OpenRockets/web-dev-error-solutions/errors/css/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-Only Expanding Card

 This document details how to create an expanding card effect using only CSS.
-This effect is achieved using CSS transitions and transforms to smoothly animate the card's height and content when hovered over.
-We'll utilize standard CSS, avoiding any pre-processors like Sass or Less, or frameworks like Tailwind CSS, for maximum clarity and broad applicability.
+This effect involves a card that, on hover, expands to reveal more content.
+We will use pure CSS3 for this effect, making it lightweight and performant.

-**Description of the Styling:**
+## Description of the Styling

-The card starts with a minimal height, just enough to display a title.
-On hover, the height expands to reveal hidden content.
-This expansion is achieved smoothly using CSS transitions.
-A subtle shadow is added to enhance the three-dimensional effect.
+The card will initially be compact, displaying only a title and a small image.
+On hover, the card expands vertically to reveal additional text content hidden by default.
+The expansion will be smooth and visually appealing, achieved through CSS transitions.
+We'll also style the card with basic shadows and rounded corners for a modern look.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>